 Teacher (T) is an individual with secure account access to information about their students in Pearson Access.
 The Teacher may administer the assessment, but in this manual, we will call the person administering the assessment the Test Administrator.
-The Pearson Access platform calls this the Teacher role.

 Non-Eligible Test Administrators: Teachers who are parents or legal guardians may NOT serve as a Test Administrator for their own child or any student residing within the same dwelling.
 Parents who are regular volunteers, student teachers, or student interns may not serve as the TA.